-Today’s recipe is an in-between in a sense that it’s most definitely a dessert, but it’s way less bad for you and that beach bod of yours than the average sweet.
+Today’s recipe is an in-between in the sense that it’s most definitely a dessert, but it’s way less bad for you and that beach bod of yours than the average sweet.
 That’s what I call a win-win!
-Read on for my healthier take on classic jam shortbread bars.
+Read on for my healthier take on the classic jam shortbread bars.

 Shortbread is one part white sugar, two parts butter and three parts flour.
 Here I have:

 - substituted 2/3 of the flour with oats, nuts and protein powder

 - swapped the butter for margarine and used less than 40% of the initial amount

 - the jam was a naturally sweet, no-sugar-added (diabetic) fig spread

 And believe it or not after all this messing around, it’s still amazing!
 Let’s see why altering the original recipe is good for you:

 White flour is heavily processed, the most nutritional aspects of the grain like fiber, vitamins and minerals are stripped away.
 The downsides to it are an overall lack of nutrients, highly refined carbs and also the gluten if you have sensitivities.

 Oats on the other hand are among the most nutrient-dense foods you can eat.
 They are packed with important vitamins, minerals and antioxidants, and are high in fiber and protein compared to other grains.
 Nearly all of the carbs in oats come from complex starches, which you digest slowly.
 Also, they are naturally gluten-free.